carstenjacobsen/protocol25-bn254-intro/README.md

 The sum of `p0` and `p1` is returned as a new point in the `Bn254G1Affine` format.

 ### Example
+This example uses the `g1_add()` function to add two points, and then check if the result is as expected.
+The code for this example is [here](/contracts/add).

+The `add_points()` is a very simple contract function, it takes two points as arguments and return the point calculated from the points addition.
+The example test shows how points on the curve can be defined and used for this function.

 ```rust
 pub fn add_points(env: Env, point_1: Bn254G1Affine, point_2: Bn254G1Affine) -> Bn254G1Affine {